Create the BizTalk Group Prerequisites

 All connectivity between the virtual machines and your domain is through a Router in the Virtual Network your Network Administrator creates.

-A Virtual Network is your private network inside Windows Azure and must be created before creating the BizTalk Server and SQL Server virtual machines.
-Go to Create a Virtual Network in Windows Azure to create a Virtual Network.
+A Virtual Network is your private network inside Microsoft Azure and must be created before creating the BizTalk Server and SQL Server virtual machines.
+Go to Create a Virtual Network in Azure to create a Virtual Network.
 A Network Administrator creates the Virtual Networkbefore you create the BizTalk virtual machine.
-Create a BizTalk Virtual Machine in Windows Azure lists this requirement.
+Create a BizTalk Virtual Machine in Azure lists this requirement.

 The BizTalk Server and SQL Server virtual machines are provisioned to use this Virtual Network.

 Warning If the BizTalk Server and SQL Server virtual machines are not created using a Virtual Network, the virtual machines cannot be added to your domain.
 In this situation, you must create new virtual machines and specify the Virtual Network.